menu icon

 A closeup of Vilene H200 - nonwoven, thin, soft, and pliable.
 Typically used to strengthen collars on shirts and cuffs, I sometimes use it to line pouches and zipper bags.
 Love it!

-Also, Vilene H200 is part of a great hack: it makes it super easy to do turned edge applique!
+Also, Vilene H200 was involved in a great sewing hack here at AGC: it makes it super easy to do turned edge applique!

 Have no fusible interfacing at hand but would love to give your tote that extra body and weight?
 Use the (sew-in) cotton batting instead, and add a few simple quilting lines.
 I quilted the bigger of these two market bags.
 It turned out beautifully!